protocatlabs/hydroponics-IoT/README.md

 If you increase the content in the JSON, and the JSON is being cut off, try increase the size from 250 - 300 or more.
 There are also options for dynamic JSON sizing.
 However for this application, as the data is known, it is more efficient to declare it as a static

-## Ph not reading
+## Electrical Conductivity not reading

-For some reason I was having issues with the Ph meter.
+For some reason I was having issues with the EC meter.
 I wasn't sure if it was an error with the sensor itself.
 I therefore didn't spend any time debugging it as it could result in high time consumption.
 I assumed it was hardware related, as even with the default software it still didn't read.